AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 * We are looking for candidates with strong analytical, programming and machine learning skills.
 Experience in biomedical applications in not necessary but desired.
 We encourage all qualified applicants to apply.

 How to apply
--	Please send applications to ali.bashashati@ubc.ca & h.farahani@ubc.ca.
+-	Please send applications to ali.bashashati at ubc.ca & h.farahani at ubc.ca.
 In the body of your email, please mention your earliest availability date.
--	Your package should include detailed CV (including the list of publications), and transcripts (optional).
+-	Your package should include detailed CV (including the list of publications), and transcripts (optional for PDFs).